Crypt Lake Hike

-Start the day by taking a 20-minute ferry ride across Upper Waterton Lake from the marina to Crypt Landing.
-Although the trailhead is also approachable by hiking – a level trail on the eastern shoreline – save yourself the added 15.0km slog and take the ferry.
+Start the Crypt Lake Hike by taking a 20-minute ferry ride across Upper Waterton Lake from the marina to Crypt Landing.
+Although the trailhead is also approachable by hiking – a level trail on the eastern shoreline – save yourself the added 15.0 km trek and take the ferry.
 You won’t regret it.

 Taking a ferry with 40 or so other passengers means you won’t be alone on this hike.
 But that’s not necessarily a bad thing.
 When travelling through a park with a large grizzly population, there’s safety in numbers.

-If you want to go to the falls you can.
-It’s a side trip through a gorge on a narrow, rustic trail.
-It is less than 2.0km, but it is best done on the return from Crypt Lake (if time allows), as it is a strenuous grind re-joining the main trail.
-If you do take the side trip now, at 3.0km the Hell Roaring Falls trail merges back on the main trail; continue to stay left for the main trail.
+To get to the falls, take a side trip through the gorge on a narrow, rustic trail.
+It is less than 2.0 km, but it is best done on the return from Crypt Lake (if time allows), as it is a strenuous grind re-joining the main trail.
+If you do take the side trip now, at 3.0 km the Hell Roaring Falls trail merges back on the main trail; continue to stay left for the main trail.

-At 3.7km, you’ll reach a junction for Twin Falls.
+At 3.7 km, you’ll reach a junction for Twin Falls.
 Take the short detour to gaze at the falls before returning to the junction and staying left for the main trail.
 Continue through the forest on a pleasant path, crossing several creeks.
-Eventually the path will become rockier and emerge from the trees at 5.5km.
+Eventually the path will become rockier until you emerge from the trees at 5.5 km.
 From here you’ll have impressive views of Burnt Rock Falls ahead.

-The rocky trail gains elevation more rapidly for the next 2.0km, climbing above the falls and soon attaining views of the striking Crypt Falls, dropping 152m to the basin below.
-In the basin above Crypt Falls lies Crypt Lake – the destination – and above the basin towers the Wilson Range in Glacier National Park.
+The rocky trail gains elevation rapidly for the next 2.0 km as you climb above the falls to views of the striking Crypt Falls, that drops 152 m to the basin below.
+In the basin above Crypt Falls lies Crypt Lake – the destination – and above the basin towers Wilson Range in Glacier National Park.
 To the left of the trail is Vimy Ridge, and to the right Mount Boswell dominates the view.

-Exiting the trees, cross a stream on large rocks before turning south across the gray talus slope spied from a distance.
+Exiting the trees, you will cross a stream on large rocks before turning South across the gray talus slope spied from a distance.
 Although the trail is narrow and crosses a long, steep slope, it is angled towards the mountain, giving a sense of safety.
 The path continues to a small flat landing area with a metal ladder, bolted to the rock.
 This leads you into a tunnel blasted into the cliff wall.
-The 20m tunnel is wide but not tall, maxing out at 1m, requiring an awkward crouch to travel through.
+The 20 m tunnel is wide but not tall, maxing out at 1m, requiring an awkward crouch to travel through.

 After some refreshment and water refills, return the way you came.
 Count on half an hour less than the time it took to arrive at the lake to return to Crypt Landing.

-The ferry price is $25 for adults and boats depart daily in the summer months at 8:30, 9:00 and 10:00AM.
+- The ferry price is $25 for adults and boats depart daily in the summer months at 8:30, 9:00 and 10:00AM.
 Return rides depart from the Crypt Landing at 4:00 and 5:30PM.
-Check out schedule and prices at Waterton Shoreline Cruise Company
+Check out the schedule and pricing at Waterton Shoreline Cruise Company